programacion-versionado-semantico

 generateQR('my\-text', 'path_image', 'pink')

-Most programs using your library, which did not use the - character at all, will work without problems.
+Most programs using your library, which didn’t use the - character at all, will work without problems.

-But just the poor one who has had the bad luck to use a -, will have their program crash badly.
-So it is a MAJOR version change, even if it only breaks in certain cases.
+But just the poor guy who had the bad luck of actually using a -, his program will crash badly.
+So it’s a MAJOR version change, even if it only breaks in certain cases.

 In summary, in semantic versioning, what does it mean if you find that one of the fields is higher than the version you are using?

-• PATCH: You can update without problems; I just fixed bugs
+• PATCH: You can update without problems, I’ve only fixed bugs

 • MINOR: You can update without problems, although there are new features available